 Wallpapering around a window and the reveals can be a great way to test your patience.
-Sometimes it can be straightforward, whilst other times, depending on the walls and wallpaper, it can be testing to say the least.
+Sometimes it’s straightforward, whilst other times, depending on the condition of the walls and quality of the wallpaper, it’s testing to say the least.

 The method described below is the one I have used in the past and I have been generally happy with the finished results.